aays/site_old/_posts/2017-08-01-simple-bash-cleanup-log.md

 tags: bash
 ---

+A simple function to automatically append info about deleted files to a cleanup log!

 ### Motivation

 (I originally wanted to just tweet this little trick out, but 140 characters is rarely sufficient for this sort of thing.)